VictoriaMetrics/VictoriaMetrics/app/vmauth/README.md

 See the docs at https://docs.victoriametrics.com/vmauth.html .

   -auth.config string
-    	Path to auth config.
-See https://docs.victoriametrics.com/vmauth.html for details on the format of this auth config -enableTCP6
+    	Http URL or File Path to auth config.
+See https://docs.victoriametrics.com/vmauth.html for details on the format of this auth config
+  -enableTCP6
     	Whether to enable IPv6 for listening and dialing.
 By default only IPv4 TCP and UDP is used -envflag.enable